 Since that is the case, the Higher Self never does anything.
 Nor is anything ever done to the Self.
 There is nothing for It to do, except to be, and It “be,” for IT ALONE IS.

 One of the most celebrated symbolic illustrations in Indian history is that of “two golden birds perched on the selfsame tree,” found in a number of the Upanishads and perhaps expressed most clearly in the great Mundaka Upanishad, a scripture of real esoteric brilliance.
-One of the birds is the jiva (the reincarnating Ego, the human soul) and the other is the Atman (pure eternal Spirit, our Real Self, the One Universal Self of all).
+One of the birds is the jiva (the incarnated Ego, the embodied human soul) and the other is the Atman (pure eternal Spirit, our Real Self, the One Universal Self of all).

 “The former eats the sweet and sour fruits of the tree of life while the latter looks on in detachment, without eating.”
 It is explained that when we fall into the illusion and delusion of identifying ourselves with the personal and individual nature, “we feel attached and fall into sorrow.
 But realise that you are the Self, the Lord of life, and you will be freed from sorrow.
 When you realise that you are the Self, supreme source of light, supreme source of love, you transcend the duality of life and enter into the unitive state.”

 Unfortunately, as distorted ideas gained increasing prominence under the name of “Theosophy” after the passing of Madame Blavatsky, the true understanding and teaching of what Atma or Atman is became replaced by various misleading and unphilosophical ideas.
 Some began to teach that It is in fact simply “the force of spiritual will” and that we each have our own Atma in our individual inner constitution and that there is something above, and higher than, Atma, called the Monad.
 This depreciative idea has spread and gained acceptance far and wide due to ignorance of both ancient philosophy and genuine Theosophy.